scotty-c/kubernetes-security-workshop/securing-our-pods/securing.md

 EOF
 ```

+We will exec into the pod again and run `whoami`
+What user are you?

+Lets clean up again with `kubectl delete deployments.apps webapp-deployment`

 ### All of them together
+As we have seen there is holes in our security profile using all these contexts individually.
+What if we add all three together in the one deployment.

+Lets deploy our deployment again with the below example.

 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2